networq/website/getStartedSystem/Windows/windows10.md

-## Windows 10 prerequesites run through
+## Windows 10 prerequisites run through

 To set up a Windows 10 machine to run NetworQ, use the following guide.